S-UT-bootcamp/deep-learning-challenge/README.md

 #### Data Preprocessing

-    - The 'EIN' and 'NAME' columns were dropped as they do not provide any useful information for the model.
+    - The 'EIN' and 'NAME' columns Ire dropped as they do not provide any useful information for the model.
     - The target variable was set as 'IS_SUCCESSFUL.'
-    - Additional columns that could be noisy were dropped to optimize the model.
+    - Additional columns that could be noisy Ire dropped to optimize the model.
-    - Outliers in numerical features were addressed, and features were scaled.
+    - Outliers in numerical features Ire addressed, and features Ire scaled.

 #### Compile, Train and Evaluate the Model